Best Places to Interview: 2016 (#43)

 -The Team of Employee's support each other in regards to making sure we meet sales and help solve any problems/questions guests may have upon entering.

 -Also our manager, is very patience when it comes to new hires.
 He walks through the process step by step, for certain situations within our store.
 This is to ensure new hires know how to proceed and are able to ask him questions.

 -There are some times where our store gets, guests who come of rude and expect us (employees) to refund an item we can not take back.
 After we (employees) explained why we cannot return the item when it was sold.

 Advice to Management

 I applied online.
-The process took a week – interviewed at GameStop.
+The process took 2+ months.
+I interviewed at GameStop (Grapevine, TX).

 I had a phone screening and then was scheduled for an in person interview the next week at the corporate office.
 I met with one manager and was invited back for a second on site interview two weeks later.
 Was told I would hear back in about two weeks.
 I thought I had done well in both interviews and I was excited.

 I heard nothing.
 I followed up with the recruiter after 2 weeks and was then scheduled for what he called a final on site interview.
 Later that same day the recruiter let me know that the interview would have to be rescheduled.